nihal-rao/CS231n-assignment-solutions-2019/README.md

 * Class Saliency Maps
 * GANS: LSGANs and DCGANs

-All assignments are completed using tensforflow 2.
+All assignments are completed using tensorflow 2.
 **A big thank you to all the guys behind CS231n for making this amazing course free for all.**